AMAZING WINTER ACTIVITIES IN VERBIER – SWITZERLAND

-Are you planning your ski trip to Verbier, Switzerland?
+Are you planning your winter trip to Verbier, Switzerland?
 Then you might be wondering about the best things to do in Verbier in winter- here you´ll find many essential travel tips for your Verbier trip.

-Switzerland in the winter is impressive – and spending some days in winter Verbier is a fantastic idea!
+Switzerland in the winter is impressive – and spending some days in winter in Verbier is a fantastic idea!

 Verbier is very well-known amongst winter sports fans – it is often considered one of the best ski resorts in Switzerland.
 Now, after my visit, I can see why.

 No, I am not a winter sports person – actually, I had never skied or snowboarded before.
 As someone who had never done any winter sports (except sledding and ice skating), I did not know much about Verbier.